ywCN/learnReact/README.md

 ## Components
 - functional component: is a function produce JSX
 - class component: can aware itself when it is renderred
+- Passing Props
+  - props is passed to child component as object
+  - the object will be accessible by child component
+  - passing object is like creating new entries in the props object of child component which is passed to
+  - as a result, we can use destructuring to retrive the informaion in the object

 ## State
 - Each class based component has its own state object.